Fusion Pharmaceuticals (NASDAQ:FUSN) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Fusion Pharmaceuticals (NASDAQ:FUSN) from a hold rating to a buy rating in a report issued on Friday morning, Zacks.com reports.
-The brokerage currently has $14.00 target price on the stock.
+Zacks Investment Research upgraded shares of Fusion Pharmaceuticals (NASDAQ:FUSN) from a hold rating to a buy rating in a report issued on Thursday morning, Zacks.com reports.
+They currently have $13.00 target price on the stock.

 According to Zacks, “Fusion Pharmaceuticals Inc. is a clinical-stage oncology company focused on developing radiopharmaceuticals as precision medicines.
 The compnay’s lead program includes FPI-1434, which is in clinical trial.
 Fusion Pharmaceuticals Inc. is based in Hamilton, Canada. “

-Several other equities analysts have also commented on the stock.
-Wedbush assumed coverage on shares of Fusion Pharmaceuticals in a report on Tuesday, July 21st.
-They set an outperform rating and a $25.00 target price on the stock.
-Cowen assumed coverage on shares of Fusion Pharmaceuticals in a report on Tuesday, July 21st.
-They set an outperform rating on the stock.
-Morgan Stanley assumed coverage on shares of Fusion Pharmaceuticals in a report on Tuesday, July 21st.
-They set an overweight rating and a $23.00 target price on the stock.
-Finally, Jefferies Financial Group assumed coverage on shares of Fusion Pharmaceuticals in a report on Tuesday, July 21st.
-They set a buy rating and a $25.00 target price on the stock.
-One analyst has rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-The company presently has an average rating of Buy and a consensus target price of $21.75.
+Other equities research analysts have also recently issued reports about the stock.
+Morgan Stanley initiated coverage on shares of Fusion Pharmaceuticals in a report on Tuesday, July 21st.
+They issued an overweight rating and a $23.00 target price on the stock.
+Cowen initiated coverage on shares of Fusion Pharmaceuticals in a report on Tuesday, July 21st.
+They issued an outperform rating on the stock.
+ValuEngine cut shares of Fusion Pharmaceuticals from a buy rating to a hold rating in a report on Thursday.
+Wedbush initiated coverage on shares of Fusion Pharmaceuticals in a report on Tuesday, July 21st.
+They issued an outperform rating and a $25.00 target price on the stock.
+Finally, Jefferies Financial Group initiated coverage on shares of Fusion Pharmaceuticals in a report on Tuesday, July 21st.
+They issued a buy rating and a $25.00 target price on the stock.
+One equities research analyst has rated the stock with a hold rating and five have given a buy rating to the company.
+Fusion Pharmaceuticals presently has an average rating of Buy and an average price target of $21.50.

-Fusion Pharmaceuticals (NASDAQ:FUSN) last issued its quarterly earnings results on Tuesday, August 11th.
-The company reported ($2.99) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.50) by ($2.49).
-On average, equities research analysts expect that Fusion Pharmaceuticals will post 12.91 earnings per share for the current fiscal year.
+Fusion Pharmaceuticals (NASDAQ:FUSN) last issued its earnings results on Tuesday, August 11th.
+The company reported ($2.99) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.50) by ($2.49).
+On average, sell-side analysts anticipate that Fusion Pharmaceuticals will post 12.91 earnings per share for the current fiscal year.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-Point72 Europe London LLP purchased a new stake in Fusion Pharmaceuticals during the 2nd quarter valued at $35,000.
-UBS Group AG purchased a new stake in Fusion Pharmaceuticals during the 2nd quarter valued at $96,000.
-Point72 Hong Kong Ltd purchased a new stake in Fusion Pharmaceuticals during the 2nd quarter valued at $140,000.
-Tudor Investment Corp Et Al purchased a new stake in Fusion Pharmaceuticals during the 2nd quarter valued at $509,000.
-Finally, Monashee Investment Management LLC purchased a new stake in Fusion Pharmaceuticals during the 2nd quarter valued at $874,000.
-67.92% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently made changes to their positions in FUSN.
+Johnson & Johnson Innovation JJDC Inc. acquired a new position in Fusion Pharmaceuticals in the 2nd quarter valued at about $64,124,000.
+Orbimed Advisors LLC acquired a new position in Fusion Pharmaceuticals in the 2nd quarter valued at about $56,337,000.
+Canada Pension Plan Investment Board acquired a new position in shares of Fusion Pharmaceuticals during the 2nd quarter worth approximately $54,453,000.
+FMR LLC acquired a new position in shares of Fusion Pharmaceuticals during the 2nd quarter worth approximately $53,091,000.
+Finally, TPG Group Holdings SBS Advisors Inc. acquired a new position in shares of Fusion Pharmaceuticals during the 2nd quarter worth approximately $44,580,000.
+Institutional investors and hedge funds own 67.92% of the company’s stock.

 Fusion Pharmaceuticals Inc, a clinical-stage oncology company, focuses on developing radiopharmaceuticals as precision medicines.
 The company has developed Targeted Alpha Therapies platform together with its proprietary Fast-Clear linker technology to enable us to connect alpha particle emitting isotopes to antibodies and other targeting molecules in order to selectively deliver the alpha particle payloads to tumors.